-2017 marks the fifth anniversary of Toronto’s Field Trip Music & Arts Festival.
+2018 marks the sixth annual Field Trip Music & Arts Festival.

-In 2013 the then one-day event featured two stages curated entirely from Arts & Crafts’ artist roster, co-headlined by a return from hiatus for flagship collective Broken Social Scene alongside 11-time JUNO Award and 2012 Polaris Music Prize winner Feist (sound familiar?).
+From humble beginnings in 2013 as a 10-year anniversary celebration of Canadian independent music company Arts & Crafts, the festival has grown into Toronto’s unofficial kickoff to summer festival season.
+In 2013 the one-day event featured two stages curated entirely from Arts & Crafts’ roster, co-headlined by flagship collective Broken Social Scene alongside 11-time JUNO Award and Polaris Music Prize winner Feist.

 “Field Trip was built around the themes of discovery and community.
-In addition to world-class musical performances, the festival will incorporate local art, gourmet food and unique elements of Toronto’s proud culture,” Jeffrey Remedios, co-founder and then president of Arts & Crafts said in 2013 (thought it remains every bit as true today).
+In addition to world-class musical performances, the festival’s focus is on numerous elements of the city’s proud culture,” Jeffrey Remedios, co-founder and then president of A&C said in 2013.
 “Field Trip is a celebration of Toronto, of community and above all else, of the collaborative spirit.”

-That commitment means programming that crosses genre and generation, with family and comedy performances and programming in the heart of downtown Toronto at the city’s historic Fort York & Garrison Common.
+Field Trip programming crosses genre and generation, with children and comedy performances, all accessible by bike, foot and public transit in the heart of downtown Toronto at the city’s historic Fort York & Garrison Common.